ARC-4: Application Binary Interface (ABI) Source

 Interface designers SHOULD try to prevent collisions of method selectors between Interfaces that are likely to be implemented together by the same Application.

-For example, an Interface Calculator providing addition and subtraction of integer methods and an Interface NumberFormating providing formatting methods for numbers into strings are likely to be used together.
+For example, an Interface Calculator providing addition and subtraction of integer methods and an Interface NumberFormatting providing formatting methods for numbers into strings are likely to be used together.
 Interface designers should ensure that all the methods in Calculator and NumberFormatting have distinct method selectors.

 Interface Description